saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

     dev.close()
 ```

 The information that is now stored in `ospf_information` equates to the entire output of the `show ospf extensive | display xml` command.
-What we need to do is iterate all the ospf neighbors so that we can retrieve information for every individual neighbor.
+What we need to do is iterate all the OSPF neighbors so that we can retrieve information for every individual neighbor.
 To this end, we turn to the `findall` method:

 ```python
 ospf_neighbors = ospf_information.findall('.//ospf-neighbor')